talinaro/Diagnosis-with-Uncertain-Observation/README.md

 In order to find the optimal probability that represents uncertainty (and to ensure that it really improves the results), at first, we ran the algorithm without considering uncertainty at all.
 (The results are available in `diagnosis_with_uncertain_observations/circuit_parser/results/diagnosis_probabilities/***_1.0.txt` files.)

-Our experiments ran over various values of `p=[0.7, 0.75, 0.8, 0.85, 0.9]` and we came to the conclusion that the algorithm performs bad for small `p`s, which means - large uncertainty.
+Our experiments ran over various values of `p=[0.7, 0.75, 0.8, 0.85, 0.9]` and we came to the conclusion that the algorithm performs bad for small probabilities, which means - large uncertainty.

 So the next batch of experiments was on `p=[0.91, 0.92, ..., 0.99]`, and we have recognized the same tendency, but here **all of them outperformed** the baseline (where `p=1.0` without uncertainty).